Hot Topic gets Hunger Games lift but may not last

 Shares of Hot Topic rose 0.7 percent to close at $10.21 on Nasdaq.

-(Nivedita Bhattacharjee in Chicago, additional reporting by Ranjita Ganesan in Bangalore; Editing by Richard Chang)
+(Nivedita Bhattacharjee in Chicago, additiobal reporting by Ranjita Ganesan in Bangalore; Editing by Richard Chang)